arc-research-analytics/argc-09.06.23/README.md

 ## Description

 Welcome to the GitHub page for Will Wright's ARGC presentation on open source tools for geospatial viz!
-The demo will walk through how to use Python to create a Streamlit web application for visualizing home sales in Forsyth County.
+The demo will walk through how to use Python to create a simple Streamlit web app for visualizing home sales in Forsyth County, GA.

 ## Install virtual environment